sprintertech/sprinter-stash-contracts/COVERAGE.md

 6. Push your PR

 **What CI validates:**
-- ✅ **Check 1:** Your committed baseline matches CI coverage (proves you ran coverage)
+- ✅ **Check 1:** Your committed baseline matches CI coverage within ±0.2% (proves you ran coverage)
-- ✅ **Check 2:** Your coverage is >= main's baseline (proves coverage didn't drop)
+- ✅ **Check 2:** Your coverage is >= main's baseline - 0.2% (proves coverage didn't drop beyond tolerance)

 **If CI fails:**
 - **"No coverage-baseline.json found in PR"** → You forgot to commit the baseline file.
-Run steps 2-4 above and push.
+Run steps 3-5 above and push.
 - **"coverage-baseline.json is not valid JSON"** → The baseline file is corrupted.
 Run `npm run coverage:update-baseline` and commit.
-- **"CI coverage doesn't match PR baseline"** → You forgot to update the baseline.
-Run steps 2-3 above and push.
-- **"Coverage decreased"** → Add more tests to maintain or improve coverage.
+- **"Coverage decreased beyond tolerance"** → Coverage dropped more than 0.2% compared to PR baseline or main baseline.
+Add more tests to maintain or improve coverage.

 ### For Maintainers